Kerch Strait: 2021 Donbas incident

-2022 Crimean Bridge Explosion
+Crimean Bridge explosions

 In the morning of 8 October 2022 at 06:07 (Moscow time), an explosion occurred on the road portion of the Crimean Bridge, causing major damage.
 Seven fuel cars of a passing railway train also ignited, causing an extensive fire on the parallel rail bridge, and two half-sections of the road bridge collapsed.
+On 17 July 2023, two suicide sea drones exploded underneath and damaged a span of the road bridge.

+Crimean tunnel

+In late 2023 The Washington Post reported that Russia, with the help of Chinese companies, was contemplating building a Crimean tunnel.

+2024 oil spill

+On 15 December 2024, the Russian oil tankers Volgoneft-212 and Volgoneft-239 were damaged in a storm in the Kerch Strait, resulting in an oil spill.
+Volgoneft-212, which was carrying about 4,900 tonnes of oil, split in two, and the bow section sank.
+One crew member died of hypothermia, and the remaining 12 crew members were taken to hospital.
+Volgoneft-239, which was carrying about 4,300 tonnes of oil, became uncontrollable; drifted; and ran aground near the Port of Taman, Krasnodar Krai.

+Efforts to rescue the crew of Volgoneft-239 were suspended overnight due to bad weather, but all crew members were rescued the next day.
+It was also found that day that Volgoneft-239 had begun leaking oil after she ran aground, but both leaks stopped that day.
+Oil spills from both ships began drifting towards the coast northwest of the port of Taman between the Tuzla Spit and Cape Panagiya.

 Kerch–Yenikale Canal

 In order to improve navigational capabilities of the Strait of Kerch, which is quite shallow in its narrowest point, the Kerch–Yenikale Canal was dredged through the strait.
 The main channel can accommodate vessels up to 215 meters long with a draft of up to 8 meters with a compulsory pilot assistance.
 The canal is not straight, and its geometry further complicates safe navigation.
 The narrowness, limited depth, and turns of the main channel together with the often unpredictable effects of wind and visibility (fog) mean that there are strict procedures regulating strait transit.
 Transit of large vessels occurs on a one-way (alternating) group convoy basis.
 Transit procedures have remained unchanged, whether under Soviet, Ukrainian, or Russian jurisdiction.
 The Vessel Traffic Control Post in Kerch controls and oversees all traffic.